medizininformatik-initiative/torch/docs/configuration.md

 #### `SERVER_PORT` <Badge type="warning" text="Since 1.0.0-alpha"/>

-The port on which the server listens for incoming connections.
+The port on which TORCH server listens for incoming connections.
 If running a container it is the port inside the container.

 **Default:** `8080`